NamrataPatil2001/NamrataPatil2001/README.md

-# 🚀 VisvesvarayaCode
+# 🚀 NamrataPatil2001

-**"Engineering is the art of directing the great sources of power in nature for the use and convenience of man."**
-— Sir M. Visvesvaraya
+**"Engineering transforms nature's power into innovation for humanity's progress."**

-Welcome to **VisvesvarayaCode**, a **Full-Stack Java Development** repository inspired by the legendary Indian engineer **Sir M. Visvesvaraya**.
-This repo is a hub for **enterprise-grade backend solutions, dynamic web applications, and database-driven projects** using modern Java technologies.
+Welcome to **NamrataPatil2001: Full-Stack Java Mastery**, a powerhouse repository inspired by the brilliance of Indian engineering.
+This hub is dedicated to **scalable backend solutions, interactive web applications, and robust database-driven projects**, all built with cutting-edge Java technologies. 🚀

 ---